Branding & Naming Expert President of Tungsten Branding

 When United Parcel Service wanted to instill a deeper sense of their brand identity, they simply turned to their earthy corporate color…”What can Brown do for you?”
 Verizon named their newest phone Chocolate.
 And the world’s leading manufacturer of construction and mining equipment shares its name with a friendly, wiggly little worm…Caterpillar.

-These types of names then provide a much bigger palette to paint a mental picture of our products and services.
+Emotive names provide a much bigger palette to paint a mental picture of our products and services.
 They allow us to borrow on the attributes inherit in the words themselves.

 So what keeps companies from using these great words to evoke deeper levels of meaning and greater connection with their brand?
 The answer usually comes down to fear.
 That fear may take many forms, such as “No one else in our industry is doing that!” and “No one will understand our product if we don’t explain it in the name.”
 On a more practical level the fear takes the form of trademark issues.
 Many car companies have simply given up on great names such as Cougar and Mustang in favor of alphanumeric solutions… i.e. Q45, E Class, XR7, etc. Rather than risk a fight, they take safe, coined, emotionless words and use massive marketing dollars in an attempt to instill the very attributes that a great name can instantly provide.